AIA lecture by Lisa Kahn (George Mason University): Recreating a Greek Kiln

 Join us for this exciting discussion!

-Lisa Kahn, Associate Dean, College of Visual and Performing Arts, George Mason University has conducted archaeological fieldwork in Europe and the Middle East, presently involved in studies at Caesarea Maritima, Israel and Pompeii, Italy.
+Lisa Kahn (Associate Dean, College of Visual and Performing Arts, George Mason University) has conducted archaeological fieldwork in Europe and the Middle East, presently involved in studies at Caesarea Maritima, Israel and Pompeii, Italy.
 She holds her degrees from Boston University (Ph.D.), and the State Universities of New York at Albany and New Paltz.
 She specializes in the material culture of the Classical world, including ancient beer and brewing, ancient glass, Greek kiln technology, Roman architecture, and cultural heritage protection.
-She is an annual lecturer for the Archaeological Institute of America.
+She is the Archaeological Institute of America's Joseph Veach Noble Lecturer for 2017/2018.

 For more information please visit: http://www.archaeological.org